Robert Amey Called to the Bar 2012

 - Republic of Ukraine, restructuring $18 billion of sovereign debt following the annexation of Crimea.

 - Advising the parties to a £700 million property purchase on the waterfall provisions in a suite of transaction documents.

 - Advising the parties to a $70 million securitisation transaction.

 - Re Fortuna Fix EWHC 2369 (Ch), dispute between the investors and administrators of an investment vehicle

-- Re Telnic EWHC 2075 (Ch) and EWHC 1615 (Ch), interplay between arbitration and winding up proceedings
+- Re Telnic BPIR 1517 and BPIR 1507, interplay between arbitration and winding up proceedings.

-- Re Gertner EWHC 1241 (Ch), acting for a creditor owed £800 million at the three-day trial of a bankruptcy petition, and on two subsequent appeals.
+- Re Gertner BPIR 752 and BPIR 1327, acting for a creditor owed £800 million at the three-day trial of a bankruptcy petition, and on two subsequent appeals.